 Diana, Princess of Themyscira (Gadot), finds herself seeking revenge on Ares, God of War.
 Secretly training with her General Aunt from a young age, Diana longs for a taste of the real action.
 But when an American spy (Pine) washes up onshore, and she is thrust into the real conflict of WW1, will Diana have taken on more than she can handle?
 And will she ever find Ares?
 Continue reading

-Ahead of going to see the fifth instalment in the Pirates franchise ‘Dead Men Tell No Tales’, I decided that it was time for a much-needed rewatch of the first four films.
+Ahead of going to see the fifth instalment in the Pirates of the Caribbean franchise ‘Dead Men Tell No Tales’, I decided that it was time for a much-needed rewatch of the first four films.
 Having done just that I thought I would share my thoughts on what I think about each film in the franchise, and rank them in what I believe to be the best to worst (or should that be worst to best?).

 Cast: Chris Pratt, Zoe Saldana, Dave Bautista, Bradley Cooper, Vin Diesel, Karen Gillan

 3 years after they first banded together to save the Galaxy; Star Lord, Gamora, Drax and Rocket are all back with a smaller, cuter and wittier version of everybody’s favourite tree, Baby Groot!

 Cast: Emma Watson, Dan Stevens, Luke Evans, Josh Gad, Ewan McGregor, Ian McKellen, Emma Thompson

 In the latest live-action remake of a Walt Disney classic, Bill Condon takes on the challenge of Beauty and the Beast.
 In a little town somewhere in France, book-lover Belle lives with her inventor father.
 When she is trapped in a castle by a hideous Beast, she will come to learn that beauty is found on the inside.
 But will she be able to fall in love with her captor and break the curse upon them before time runs out?